(Updated March 2019)

 The Department-Approved Alternatives for ELA can be used as the +1 pathway assessment if the student has passed the ELA Regents exam and then goes on to take an additional examination in a different course in English selected from the list of Department-Approved Alternative exams.

-24. What are the approved pathway assessments in the Arts, languages other than English (LOTE), and CDOS?
+24. What are the approved pathway assessments in the Arts, World Languages, and CDOS?

 Return to top